 Eastman faculty have been successful in obtaining Bridging Fellowships over several years, and we have also hosted Bridging Fellows from other schools of the University.
-For your information, a list of the previous Fellows is included at the close of this message, with their home department and their Bridging Fellow department/school.
+For your information, a list of the previous Fellows is included at the bottom of this page, with their home department and their Bridging Fellow department/school.

 The University’s Faculty Handbook provides the following general information on Bridging Fellowships (pp. 52):

 Bridging Fellowships are arrangements whereby a faculty member spends a period, usually a semester, in a department other than his or her own.
 The other department is often in another school, but is always in the University of Rochester.
 The distinctive feature of Bridging Fellowships is that they are for study in an area that is peripheral to the fellow’s central professional concern, and they permit the acquisition of knowledge and methods in a different field.
 These fellowships are thus distinct from academic leaves, and holding a Bridging Fellowship does not affect subsequent consideration for such leaves.